 No matter the job position you are applying to, you will be surrounded by many other candidates from all around the world.
 And chances are that many of them will have brilliant profiles.
 That is why you need to push hard with that and build an amazing CV.

-Even though having the right academic background is crucial, having a university degree in 2019 is not enough.
+Even though having the right academic background is crucial, having a university degree is not enough.
 You must do something else.
 You must run the extra mile.
 That means becoming a proactive person who has initiative and embarks in other activities that can skyrocket her career.

 This is something you must start cultivating right now, even before making the decision to move to Spain and to apply for a given job position.